 - 1 teaspoon lemon juice

 - 2. In a large nonstick skillet, heat oil over medium heat.
-Add turkey; cook 6-8 minutes on each side or until a thermometer reads 165°.
+Add turkey; cook until a thermometer reads 165°, 6-8 minutes per side.
 Remove from pan; keep warm.

-- 3. In same skillet, heat butter over medium-high heat.
-Add mushrooms; cook and stir 3-4 minutes or until tender.
+- 3. In same skillet, heat butter over medium-high heat; saute mushrooms until tender, 3-4 minutes.
 Stir in broth and wine.
-Bring to a boil; cook until liquid is reduced by half, about 12 minutes.
+Bring to a boil, stirring to loosen browned bits from pan; cook until liquid is reduced by half, 10-12 minutes.
 Stir in lemon juice and the remaining salt and pepper.
 Serve with turkey.
 Yield: 4 servings.

 Reviews for Turkey Marsala

 "Made this today for dinner.
 My husband said we could keep this on the menu."